 A numerical example will enable us to see the operation of the multiplier.
 Let the MPC be at 4/5.
 Suppose there is an increase in investment of Rs.
 1000. which results in the construction of a new building.
 Then, the builder, the architect and the labourers together will get an increase in income of Rs.
 1000.
 Since the MPC is 4/5, they will together spend 800 (4/5 of Rs.
 1000) on new consumption goods.
 The producers of those consumption goods will thus have an increase of Rs.
 800 in their incomes.
 Since their MPC is also 4/5, they will in turn spend Rs.
 640 (4/5 of Rs.
-800. or 4/5 of 4/5 of Rs.
+800. or 4/5 of Rs.
 1000).
 This will cause an increase in income of other people by Rs 640.
 This process will go on with each new round of spending (and therefore increase in investment) being 4/5 of the previous round.

 Thus, an endless chain of secondary consumption spending is set in motion by the primary investment of Rs.
 1000.
-However. not only is the chain of secondary consumption spending endless, it is also ever-diminishing.
+However, not only is the chain of secondary consumption spending endless, it is also ever-diminishing.
 Eventually, the sum of the secondary consumption expenditures will be a finite amount.

-We can calculate the total increase in consumption plus investment spending and therefore the total increase in income as follows:
+We can calculate the total increase in income as follows: